Residential Reset Retreat

 The cost of your retreat is broken into two parts.

-2. The teachings are a fixed cost of £300 paid in advance, or if you wish at the retreat venue in cash.
+2. The teachings are a fixed cost of £600 paid directly to Burgs, in advance or if you wish at the retreat venue in cash.

 If you choose to pay a deposit and pay the remaining cost of the retreat before the retreat start, we ask that you pay the full amount by the 4 weeks before the retreat start date.